-Here mother’s genotype (not a phenotype) is exclusively responsible for the development of coiling style.
+Here, the mother’s genotype (not a phenotype) is exclusively responsible for the development of coiling style.
 Assume that D+ genotype codes for dextral (right side) coiling and D is codes for sinistral coiling.
-The reciprocal cross of D+ and D is shown in figure:
+The reciprocal cross of D+ and D is shown in the figure:

 Crossing between D+D+ female and DD male, all the F1, as well as F2 progeny, become dextral as the mother is D+D+ dextral, here the DD recessive phenotype is not expressed and typical Mendelian 3:1 ratio is not obtained (all four are dextral).

 In another condition when DD sinistral female is crossed with D+D+ dextral male, F1 offspring become sinistral with genotype D+D, here mentioning genotype is important because the inheritance is governed by genotype not by phenotype.

 When this F1 progeny is inbred (D+D * D+D) all the F2 progeny become dextral and coil for the right side.
 This results indicated that phenotype of parents do not have any influence on the phenotype of progeny because although all of the F1 progeny are sinistral, all F2 offspring becomes dextral.

 Detailed investigation shows that spindle formed during the second metaphase division decides the direction of coiling.
 The spindles of dextral snail are tipped to right and vice verse for sinistral.
 Interestingly, spindle arrangement in metaphase in controlled by maternal genes.

 So the actual phenotype of “type of coiling” in snail is governed by maternal genes and it does not depend on the phenotype of any of parent.